CentaurusInfra/arktos/docs/design-proposals/multi-tenancy/multi-tenancy-network.md

 ![Pod-activity-diag](images/pod-activity-diagram.png)

 1. It is strongly recommended to annotate new pods with arktos.futurewei.com/network-readiness as hint for scheduler.
 It is not mandatory, though - kubelet and cni plugin will have to cope with it and gets it right eventually.
 This kind of initial pod annotation can be done by a custom admission control.
-2. It is the network controller's responsibility (of the network type) to do whatever network resource preparation for the pod; if no special interests in it, it is fine.
+2. It is the network controller's responsibility to do whatever network resource preparation for the pod; if no special interests in it, it is fine.
 The bottom line is the controller needs to clean the annotation arktos.futurewei.com/network-readiness=false if it is there.
+If pod has hint of arktos.futurewei.com/nics annoation, it should honor that.
+3. It is the network controller's responsibility to clean the annotation arktos.futurewei.com/network-readiness=false if it is there.
-3. It is the network controller's responsibility to annotate pod with proper information that the cni plugin needs in term of CNI-ARGS.
+4. It is the network controller's responsibility to annotate pod with proper information that the cni plugin needs in term of CNI-ARGS.
 Arktos system just picks up the annotation value and pass it on when calling cni plugin.